setms/book/docs/requirements/digest/index.md

 Pick one at a time and set clear goals for it.
 Treat improvement efforts as a mini-project, including proper planning, staffing, and change management.
 Make sure to revisit the goal to check whether the experiment worked using the metrics defined earlier.
-Keep in mind that change usually leads to an initial productivity drop while people figure out the new way of working.
+Keep in mind that change usually leads to an initial productivity drop while people figure out the new way of working
+@@Satir1991.
 Also, most metrics are lagging indicators, so it make take a while before improvements become visible.

 Use a change budget to limit the amount of change to a level that people can absorb.